Best Practices for Coding and Architecture¶

 This page provides in-depth discussion of how to code in various frameworks and libraries, and how to deploy that code, based on OpenCraft experience with past and current clients.

-It augments the standards laid out in the OpenCraft handbook.
+It augments the coding standards laid out in the OpenCraft handbook.

 Reinventing the Wheel¶